-Populations in Haiti are facing possible atrocity crimes due to widespread violence and abuses by armed gangs
+Populations in Port-au-Prince and Artibonite, Haiti, are facing possible atrocity crimes due to widespread violence and abuses by armed gangs.

 Insecurity has compounded an existing humanitarian crisis, with 5.4 million Haitians facing acute food insecurity.
-Nearly 703,000 people have been forced to flee their homes due to gang violence and insecurity, with the number of internally displaced persons doubling between 2022 and 2023.
+The number of internally displaced people has surpassed 1 million, marking a threefold increase in one year.
+Despite life-threatening risks, more than 200,000 Haitians were forcibly repatriated in 2024.
 A UN Women Rapid Gender Assessment found that aggression against women and girls, particularly rape, is being used in most makeshift camps as a deliberate tactic to control access to scarce humanitarian assistance.

 The grave security situation has been exacerbated by protracted political deadlock, as well as a dysfunctional judiciary and the lack of legitimate executive or legislative bodies, in the last several years.
 In April 2024 a Transitional Presidential Council (TPC) was installed and made responsible for preparing a roadmap toward elections – the first elections since 2016 – among other tasks.
 The TPC has been embroiled in a corruption scandal and political infighting, further eroding public trust in the government.

 Populations living in gang-controlled territory are at heightened risk of grave and widespread human rights abuses, including killings, kidnappings and sexual violence, which may amount to crimes against humanity.
-The emergence of self-defense movements has resulted in a rise in mob killings and indiscriminate lynching.
+As clashes between rival groups have decreased, systematic violence against civilians and civilian infrastructure has escalated.

 Insecurity leaves many without access to any public services, exacerbating existing inequalities which fuel patterns of exclusion – a driver of violence and recruitment.
 As gangs expand their control over strategic resources and key transport routes, they not only hinder freedom of movement but have also become more economically autonomous and powerful.
-Kidnappings and associated requests for ransom are a vital source of income for gangs to carry out operations and purchase weapons.
-Increased pressure on land and extortion by gangs on farmers, markets and traders leave them vulnerable and endanger people’s livelihoods.
+Increased pressure on land and extortion by gangs on farmers and traders leave them vulnerable and endanger people’s livelihoods.

 The prevalence and spread of gang violence is also fueled by long-standing close ties between gangs and elites, as well as the power vacuum created since the assassination of former President Moïse.
 For decades, police, politicians and other elites utilized gangs to enforce their authority and provided them with funds, weapons and impunity for abuses.

 The international community, particularly the United States, must impose stricter measures to prevent the illicit supply, sale, diversion or transfer of small arms, light weapons and ammunitions into Haiti.
 Those responsible for serious abuses, as well as those providing support to and financing gangs, should be investigated and prosecuted in line with international human rights standards.
-The UNSC should update the list of individuals and entities subject to sanctions for supporting, preparing, ordering or committing violations or abuses of International Human Rights Law (IHRL), in line with Resolution 2653.
-The HNP must vet all its members and remove from service any officers who have colluded with gangs or the Bwa Kale movement.
+The UNSC should update the list of individuals and entities subject to sanctions for supporting, preparing, ordering or committing violations or abuses of International Human Rights Law (IHRL).
+The HNP must vet all its members and remove any officers who have colluded with gangs or the Bwa Kale movement.

 States in the region must end the collective expulsions and forced returns of Haitians and uphold their obligations under IHRL and international refugee law.